nickzoic/nick.zoic.org/art/rocket-surgery-airborne-iot-telemetry-buzzconf/index.md

 I'm working on pull requests to add these features to MicroPython so watch this space!

-(There's also [Raw 802.11](https://github.com/Jeija/esp32free80211) ... so I could still skip this bit if it's too much of a pain in the butt ...)
+(There's also [Raw 802.11](https://github.com/Jeija/esp32free80211) ... so I could still skip the ground control bit if it's too much of a pain in the butt ... but I think having the extra range from the LR will make it worthwhile ...)

 # Better IMU